MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 ![image](https://user-images.githubusercontent.com/53023744/196062658-4e7634b3-6292-4a3c-9a77-87b16b61cfb1.png)

-Now I ran the `./build-firmware.sh` command and I got a new firmware!
+Finally, I ran the `./build-firmware.sh` command and got a new firmware.
 Let's upload it :)